 A 6LU8 TV horizontal sweep tube is about perfect for a small audio amp.
 It a Compactron that contains a triode and a pentode in one glass envelope.
 The triode makes a fine grounded cathode input stage, the pentode a good output stage providing about five watt when operated single-ended in ultra-linear mode.
 The schematic for one amplifier channel is shown below.
 The output transformer — an Edcor XSE15-8-5K — hooks up to J1.
 OUTP and OUTN marks the positive (P) and negative (N) connections to the secondary.
 I chose to use cathode feedback from the secondary of the OPT as this provided lower distortion.
 The input to the amp is connected to J2.

 The power supply is fairly straight forward.
 I chose a 5AR4 rectifier tube because of its long warm-up characteristic.
 This provides a bit of soft-start for the circuit.
 An N-channel MOSFET forms a ripple filter.
 All circuit ground signals meet at the star ground of the power supply.
 The power transformer is an Antek AN-1T250.
 At the time of writing, it looks like the AN-xxx transformers are being phased out in favor of shielded AS-xxx versions.
 The AS-1T250 should work just as well.
 Just ground the shield.
 The 0.68 ohm resistor, R22, is used to drop the 6.3 V from the transformer to the 5.0 V the 5AR4 requires.
-A different way of doing this would be to remove a couple of turns on the secondary winding used for the rectifier tube.
+A different way of doing this would be to remove a couple of turns on the secondary winding used for the rectifier tube (note: it is not possible to remove windings from the AS-series of the Antek transformers).
 The LED connected at J6 indicates that the amp is on.

 The chassis is black painted 1.6 mm aluminum on walnut.
 The wood is treated with a satin finish clear coat.
 I use a sheet of perforated aluminum for the bottom cover.
 All metal surfaces are grounded for safety reasons.